Early Childhood-Elementary Education - Associate in Arts (AA) (5070)

 Designed to help you transfer to a four-year college or university to complete your bachelor’s degree in early childhood education.
 This curriculum provides you with the opportunity to spend a minimum of 66-hours of field experience working in a variety of childcare and educational settings.
 Since our curriculum involves both field experiences and classroom observations in childcare centers throughout many school districts.
 You must obtain the following clearance requirements, at your own expense, prior to enrolling into EDUC 110:

 - ACT 151: PA Child Abuse History Clearance

 - ACT 34: Request for Criminal Record Check - PA State Police

 Please note that these clearances are to be updated each year.
 For more information on required clearances, please download the clearances required for education students (pdf) or contact our clearance and placement coordinator Jen Myers.

 In conjunction with National Association for the Education of Young Children’s (NAEYC) Standards, our professors will prepare you to:

-- Know and understand child development in order to promote healthy and challenging learning environments
+- Apply the theories of child development in order to promote healthy and challenging learning environments

 - Observe and assess children’s development and document their learning in order to develop appropriate curriculum and promote positive outcomes for each child